What Golf Balls The Pros Use: PGA, Liv & LPGA Breakdown

 The reason you’d need a higher compression ball is that your swing speed is faster.
 Pairing a fast swing speed with a low compression ball could be fine, but you’ll probably overcompress the ball, which will balloon shots up in the air and not fly as far.

 The opposite would be true if you paired a slow swing speed with a high compression ball.
-We actually did a high vs low compression golf ball test to see if it really made a difference when it comes to distance.
+We actually did a test to see if the compression rating impacted distance, which you can read HERE.

 Compression isn’t as important as it used to be but it still is something you should look at.
 Before, all you had to do was match your swing speed to the right compression rating.
 Now, there are more important things to look at.